-I realized not too long ago that I was starting to feel hopeless.
+A couple of years ago I realized that I was starting to feel hopeless.
 I just started feeling that I might never feel like a “real person” again.
 I knew two things: 1.
 I couldn’t live the rest of my life feeling so hopeless and 2.
 I had to figure out some way to live, and live well within my new parameters.
-As I thought about the most important thing the fibro has taken away from me, my hope, I started thinking about the best way for me to reclaim it.
+As I thought about the most important thing the fibro had taken away from me, my hope, I started thinking about the best way for me to reclaim it.
 Part of it, of course, is doing things that help me physically, but I also needed to address my mental/emotional and spiritual needs.
 That’s when H.O.P.E. (healthy diet, optimism, prayer and meditation, and exercise) was born:

-Optimism – When you have chronic pain, it’s not always easy to feel optimistic, but being able to have a hopeful outlook is paramount (for me at least) to being able to live well.
+When you have chronic pain, it’s not always easy to feel optimistic (see my post The ABCs Of Remaining Optimistic When You Just Aren’t Feeling It), but being able to have a hopeful outlook is paramount (for me at least) to being able to live well.
 I don’t want to just get through my days; I want to live them.

 Putting all these things together probably won’t cure me, but it will help me live the life I want to live.
+I’m learning to thrive, not just survive, with Fibromyalgia.
 My hope is that it will help you as well, whatever your situation.
 How will you reclaim your hope today?